File System Considerations

 Examples:

-storage/sd_card: access the SD card which uses the FAT file system
+storage/sd_card demonstrates how to access the SD card that uses the FAT file system.

-storage/fatfs/ext_flash: access the external flash chip which uses the FAT file system
+storage/fatfs/ext_flash demonstrates how to access the external flash that uses the FAT file system.

 SPIFFS